Spamilton

 Spamilton: An American Parody is a musical parody of the Broadway show Hamilton.
 Written by Gerard Alessandrini, creator of the parody revue Forbidden Broadway, Spamilton also parodies several other musicals, including Gypsy, Chicago, The King and I, Assassins, Camelot, The Book of Mormon and Sweeney Todd, and personalities, like Patti LuPone, Audra McDonald, Stephen Sondheim, Stephen Schwartz, Barbra Streisand, Bernadette Peters, Carol Channing and Liza Minnelli.

 The show, directed by Alessandrini, had its first preview on July 19, 2016, and opened on September 8, 2016, at New York's Triad Theatre.
 Originally scheduled to run 18 performances, it was extended at the Triad until May 28, 2017.
 It moved on June 2, 2017, to the 47th Street Theatre, near the Richard Rodgers Theatre where Hamilton is presented.
+The production ran into 2018.

 A Chicago production of Spamilton opened at the Royal George Theatre on March 12, 2017.
 A production ran at the Kirk Douglas Theatre in Culver City from November 5, 2017, to January 7, 2018, shortly before a national tour.
+US tours continued into 2024.

-A production opened in London at the Menier Chocolate Factory running from July 24 (previews from July 12) to September 15, 2018.
+A production played in London at the Menier Chocolate Factory running from July 24 (previews from July 12) to September 15, 2018.